- Published on

 How the V8 Engine works

-1. Write your JavaScript code in IDE.
+1. You write your JavaScript code in an IDE.

 function test(x) {